thunderbird2009/book_online_exp/sample_chapters/ch16_contextual_bandits.md

 1. **Generalization:** The model learns that "mobile users at 2pm prefer fresh tech articles"—this knowledge transfers to all tech articles, not just those seen before
 2. **Cold-start resilience:** A brand new article with features [1, 0, 0.1, 0.8] immediately benefits from learned patterns about tech articles and popular authors
-3. **Data efficiency:** Every observation updates the shared θ, so learning is faster than per-arm models that split data K ways
+3. **Data efficiency:** Every observation updates the shared $\theta$, so learning is faster than per-arm models that split data K ways
 4. **Scalability:** Adding 100 new articles requires no model changes—just compute their arm features

 **When to Use Shared vs. Per-Arm:**